Shark Species Valuation Reports: The Why and How

 How can we be sure the reports are accurate and relevant?

 The reports have been generated by financial experts at Endangered Wildlife OÜ.
 They specialize in the valuation of biodiversity and environmental footprint calculations.
 The Endangered Wildlife OÜ biodiversity valuation methodology is based on well-established techniques.
 The methodology Whitepaper, which was published in September 2021, has been requested and reviewed around 500 times by a wide array of professionals.
 These include professors, government advisors, development banks, international organizations, and various industry and sector specialists.
 The data collected comes from and can be referenced to the most current published, peer-reviewed scientific papers, from statistical departments and commonly used financial algorithms, and has been reviewed and commented on by experts specific to the region and the different shark species.
-Read more about the development of these methods below in the section called “Value in Valuing Biodiversity”.
+Read more about the development of these methods below in the section called “Value in Valuing Biodiversity, and in the Valuations FAQs.

 Endangered Wildlife OÜ is an award-winning ESG SaaS company that is contributing toward solving the climate crisis by developing the Biodiversity Valuator, a disruptive solution that allows users to calculate and understand the financial value of their impact through biodiversity.
 The company has been nominated for the Earthshot Prize 2022.
 This is a prestigious honor and international recognition for the work that they are doing.
 Prince William, Duke of Cambridge, and David Attenborough launched the Earthshot Prize in 2020.